 Jawitz and Achad Ha’am

 The stories and books of Zeev Jawitz gained popularity among the nationalistic Jews of Eastern Europe, and sales earned him a respectable livelihood.
-Favorable reviews appeared in the Hebrew press, including warm recommendations that readers purchase his works.
-Jawitz became especially influential among young adults, who proved an avid audience for his stories of the Land of Israel, and greatly impacted on such luminaries as Joseph Klausner, Ben Zion Dinur, and Rabbi Isaac Nissenbaum, as attest in their memoirs.
+Favorable reviews appeared in the Hebrew press, and they included warm recommendations that readers purchase his works.
+Jawitz became especially influential among young adults, who proved an avid audience for his stories of the Land of Israel, and greatly impacted on such luminaries as Joseph Klausner, Ben Zion Dinur, and Rabbi Isaac Nissenbaum, as attested in their memoirs.
 In the summer of 1922, Judah Loeb Jawitz informed his father of a meeting in Antwerp with the leading poet Chaim Nachman Bialik.
 Among his comments, the younger Jawitz wrote: “And further, how happy we were to hear from him, in his great innocence and sincerity, that you, my father, you are his teacher and master and that you were almost the only one to influence his spirit and the future of our literature. […] He told us about your all your literary work in detail, and I observe that he never stopped studying them, for there is no article you published that he has not read, and all has been inscribed in his mighty mind.”
 In one of his letters, Bialik describes the influence exercised by Jawitz on the Chovevei Tziyyon chapter at the yeshiva of Volozhin and states that his first article, “רעיון הישוב,” published in Hamelitz in the spring of 1892, was an attempt at synthesizing the views of Jawitz and Achad Ha’am. (“Two opposites such as these,” he writes, “only a young man from Volozhin can fuse!”)
-In his article, clearly referring to such works as those of Jawitz, Bialik calls “to disseminate among our brethren who are settling in the Holy Land books and stories written according to the spirit of the time that appeal to the heart—that are dedicated to this aim: the aim of improving the state of ethics—so that they will pleasurably absorb a good, pure lesson that enters as oil the bones of the reader, to inspire them to love their nationalism and their Judaism, their land and their people, their Torah and their language, and their labor indoors and in the field.”
+In his article, clearly referring to such works as those of Jawitz, Bialik calls “to disseminate among our brethren who are settling in the Holy Land books and stories written according to the spirit of the time that appeal to the heart—that are dedicated to this aim: the aim of improving the state of ethics—so that they will pleasurably absorb a good, pure lesson that enters the bones of the reader like oil, to inspire them to love their nationalism and their Judaism, their land and their people, their Torah and their language, and their labor indoors and in the field.”
 Members of the fairer sex also numbered among Jawitz’s audience, taking advantage of an accessible religious literature written in simple Hebrew.
 One of these readers, Devorah Gintzburg, authored an 1894 article defending Jawitz:

 Does the unnamed scholar know what Jawitz is to us?
 For he is a creator of the speech of the lips, and gives us a generation that knows the language of Eber [i.e., Hebrew] and the history of its nation.
 With his dear books he stokes within us fiery sparks of the holy tongue, and love and respect for all the sanctities of the members of our nation, and wherever his books arrive, the young women of the House of Israel also have begun to rouse themselves and begun to learn our holy tongue.